pefarrell/pefarrell.github.io/index.md

   <a href="https://www.simula.no/people/thomasms">Thomas Surowiec</a>,
   <a href="https://appliedmath.brown.edu/people/johnny-guzman">Johnny Guzmán</a>, and
   <a href="https://people.epfl.ch/daniel.kressner">Daniel Kressner</a>.</p>
+<p>2025-04-11: I will give a plenary talk at the <a href="https://www.numerical.rl.ac.uk/events/siam-ukie-annual-meeting-2025/">SIAM UKIE annual meeting</a> at Rutherford Appleton Laboratory.</p>
 <p>2025-03-31: I will give a talk in the <a href="https://www.cimne.com/vnews/m2912/12298/cimne-seminar-designing-conservative-and-accurately-dissipative-numerical-integrators-in-time-by-patrick-farrell">CINME seminar series of the Universitat Politècnica de Catalunya</a>, hosted by <a href="https://sites.google.com/view/alexferrer">Àlex Ferrer</a>.</p>
 <p>2025-03-28: I will give a talk in the <a href="https://applied-mathematics.wp.st-andrews.ac.uk/event/prof-patrick-farrell-university-of-oxford/">Applied Mathematics Seminar in St. Andrews</a>, hosted by <a href="https://www.st-andrews.ac.uk/mathematics-statistics/people/ns210/">Nikolaos Sfakianakis</a>.</p>
 <p>2025-02-24: I will give a invited talk at the <a href="https://sfb65.univie.ac.at/#!/public/events/2025/3rd_SFB_International_Workshop/">3rd SFB International Workshop on Taming Complexity in Partial Differential Systems</a> organised by Anton Arnold, Norbert Mauser, Ilaria Perugia, Dirk Praetorius, and Joachim Schöberl in Vienna, Austria.</p>